krizoeris/school-data-transformation/README.md

 #### Extract Data

-Since the data source is an API, we will call /GET request to extract the data, the function arguments we define here will utilize values we declared from the constant.
+Since the data source is an API, we will make a /GET request to extract the data.
+The function arguments we define here will use the values declared in the constants.

 ```
 def extract_data(api, year):